CadQuery/cadquery/doc/apireference.rst

 2-d Operations
 -----------------

-Creating 2-d constructs that can be used to create 3 d features
+Creating 2-d constructs that can be used to create 3 d features.

+All 2-d operations require a **Workplane** object to be created.

 .. autosummary::
 	Workplane.center